yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 * A standby instance is completely passive while in standby mode and cannot be used for managing or monitoring clusters until you manually promote it to active.

-Backups from the active instance are periodically taken and pushed to followers at a user-configurable frequency (no more than once per minute).
+Backups from the active instance are periodically taken and pushed to standby instances at a configurable frequency (no more than once per minute).
 The active instance also creates and sends one-off backups to standby instances whenever a task completes (such as creating a new universe).
 Metrics are duplicated to standby instances using Prometheus federation.
 Standby instances retain ten most recent backups on disk.

-When you promote a standby instance to active, YugabyteDB Anywhere restores your selected backup, and automatically demotes the previous active instance to standby mode.
+When you promote a standby instance to active, YugabyteDB Anywhere restores your selected backup, and then automatically demotes the previous active instance to standby mode.

 ## Prerequisites

-Before configuring the high-availability cluster, ensure that you have the following:
+Before configuring a high-availability cluster, ensure that you have the following:

 * YugabyteDB Anywhere versioin 2.5.3.1 or later.
 * [Multiple YugabyteDB Anywhere instances](../../install-yugabyte-platform/) to be used in the high-availability cluster.